sebastiancollard/Silver-HTPC/README.txt

     - Press Search (s) on remote to go to search
     - Press Settings(?) on remote to go to settings
     - Press Guide(g) on remote to go to TV guide
+    - Press Home(h) on remote to go to home screen

 =====================